reachsrirams/openstack-scripts/README.md

 ## Restarting OpenStack services ##

 Restarting OpenStack services is needed at times - especially when config file entries are changed.
 Depending upon the type of the node you can restart OpenStack services as follows:
-- `sudo bash restart.sh controller`
+- `sudo bash util/restart.sh controller`
-- `sudo bash restart.sh compute`
+- `sudo bash util/restart.sh compute`